-Course Quercus Site: https://q.utoronto.ca/courses/316967
+Course Quercus Site: https://q.utoronto.ca/courses/354355

-All lecture sections share a single Quercus site named "STA237H1 F (All Sections) 20239:Probability, Statistics and Data Analysis P".
+All lecture sections share a single Quercus site named "STA237H1 F (ALL SECTIONS) 20249: Probability, Statistics and Data Analysis P".
 It may also look like the course code of the Quercus site is "STA237H1 F LEC0101".
-This does not reflect the LEC section in which you are officially enrolled; your LEC section is shown on ACORN.
+This may not reflect the LEC section in which you are officially enrolled; your LEC section is shown on ACORN.
 Important announcements and information about the course and assessments will be shared on Quercus.
 Please familiarize yourself with the shared STA237H1 Quercus site and visit often for updates.
 Check your mail.utoronto.ca email regularly, and make sure your Quercus notifications are set up based on your preferences so you will not miss important announcements.

 Outline lecture slides (in .pdf format) will be posted on Quercus at least 12 hours before each lecture.
 Alternative file formats will not be available.
-Note that complete slides/lecture material used in class will not be distributed under any circumstances.
+Note that complete slides used in class will not be distributed.